 So before they stop walking and won’t move and before you leave, the house comes with high-value treats.
 Then start to ask for simple obedience.
 Probably you have given him obedience training.

 Make eye contact with him and ask to sit or go or come whatever else you will do.
-The ultimate target is to get him in a training mode.
+The ultimate target is to get him in training mode.
 Get his focus on you and the task at hand rather than what’s around him.

 Well, this article is a full definitive guide to solve this problem.